llcoolray/sacramentech/_companies/vsp.md

 social_tw: VSPCareers
 social_li: https://www.linkedin.com/company/vsp-global/
 ---
-SkySlope is a customer experience platform for real estate brokerages.
-Their vision is to keep brokers and agents connected to customers forever.
+VSP Global is a group of international and technologically advanced businesses.
+Working here isn’t just a job for us; it’s an opportunity to make a difference and contribute at work, within our professions, and across the world.